 As the INN network continues to grow, members have turned to peer groups to share ideas with similar organizations or job title holders.
 This will be a time at INN Days to gather any new or established small groups to brainstorm, share ideas or vent in person.

-2:00-3:00 pm BREAKOUT SESSION: Ideas for turning passive audiences into donors
+2:00-3:00 pm BREAKOUT SESSION: New ideas for turning passive audiences into donors (Ballroom)

 WBUR’s BizLab is an innovation lab identifying and testing new revenue streams for public media.
 With funding from the Corporation for Public Broadcasting and Knight Foundation, we collaborate with public radio stations across the country on testing new ways of raising funds.
 In this session, WAMU’s DCist team, Louisville Public Media’s do502.com events team, and WBUR’s podcast team will share their learnings from user-centered experiments designed to convert their largely passive communities into active donors.
 We will break down each experiment into the questions they were designed to answer, get the audience to guess the outcomes, and then provide a recipe for how to replicate the success at a variety of nonprofit news organizations

 Panelists: Lindsy Goldberg, BizLab, WBUR; Tajah McQueen, Events and Special Projects Coordinator, Louisville Public Media; Rachel Sadon, Editor in Chief, DCist, WAMU